How to Develop Integration with Shopping Carts

-If the API works fine, proceed with the integration development.
-Unlike shopping carts, we offer dedicated tech support and guide the responsible developers through the integration process.
+If the API works fine, proceed with the shopping cart integration development.
+We offer dedicated tech support and guide that will help developers through the integration process.

-If this method is the one you would like to give a try to and you have questions about our API or how to use it in your specific business case, ask them here.
+If you would like to give a try to API2Cart and you have questions how to use our API it in your business case, ask our managers here.
 In case you prefer live talk, schedule a quick call with our expert by clicking the button below.